PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 Parameter                           Description
 =================================== ========
 ``core:``                           YAML key describing the server configuration.
 ``system_directory:``               Location where temporary data files are stored.
 Make sure that the switchmap username has write access to it.
+It defaults to the ``var/`` directory in the ``switchmap-ng`` root directory.
 ``log_directory:``                  The directory where ``switchmap-ng`` places its log files.
 Make sure that the switchmap username has write access to it.
 Defaults to the `log/` subdirectory of `system_directory`
+``daemon_directory:``               The directory where ``switchmap-ng`` places its files necessary for proper daemon operation.
+Make sure that the switchmap username has write access to it.
+Defaults to the `daemon/` subdirectory of `system_directory`

+                                    This directory needs to be empty on a reboot.
+So we recommend a few possible solutions:

+                                    1) Place this directory in small RAM disk.
+The total storage required will be about 1 kB.
+                                    2) If you plan to run the ``switchmap-ng`` executables as Linux daemons, then this should be set to ``/var/run/switchmap`` after testing with the default values.
 ``log_level:``                      Defines the logging level. ``debug`` level is the most verbose, followed by ``info``, ``warning`` and ``critical``
 ``agent_subprocesses:``             The maximum number of subprocesses used to process data.
 Defaults to the number of CPU cores in the system.
 =================================== ========